superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 This implementation provides Claude with a powerful way to directly execute SQL and MBQL queries against Metabase databases, while focusing on essential output fields for better performance and readability.

-## Dashboard Update Tool with Cards, Tabs and Parameters
+## Dashboard Update Tool with Cards, Tabs, Parameters and Parameter Mappings

-The `update_dashboard` tool has been enhanced to support adding cards, managing tabs and configuring parameters in Metabase dashboards, providing comprehensive dashboard management capabilities.
+The `update_dashboard` tool has been enhanced to support adding cards, managing tabs, configuring parameters, and establishing parameter mappings in Metabase dashboards, providing comprehensive dashboard management capabilities.

 ### Key Features

 1. **Dashcards Management**: Add new cards to dashboards with precise grid positioning
+2. **Parameter Mappings**: Link dashboard parameters to card parameters by name
-2. **Tabs Management**: Create and manage dashboard tabs for multi-tab dashboards
+3. **Tabs Management**: Create and manage dashboard tabs for multi-tab dashboards
-3. **Parameters Management**: Add and configure dashboard parameters for interactive filtering
+4. **Parameters Management**: Add and configure dashboard parameters for interactive filtering
-4. **Strict Validation**: JSON schema validation for dashcards and parameters with business rule enforcement
+5. **Strict Validation**: JSON schema validation for dashcards and parameters with business rule enforcement
-5. **Grid Constraints**: Automatic validation of dashboard grid boundaries (24-column system)
+6. **Grid Constraints**: Automatic validation of dashboard grid boundaries (24-column system)
-6. **Forbidden Keys Protection**: Prevents use of complex configuration keys to maintain simplicity
+7. **Automatic Processing**: Convert name-based parameter mappings to ID-based mappings for Metabase API
-7. **Metadata Updates**: Support for updating dashboard name, description, collection, and archived status
+8. **Metadata Updates**: Support for updating dashboard name, description, collection, and archived status

 ### Dashcards Support